AhnafNabil/Jenkins-Labs/Lab 07/README.md

 The example Java application used is from the GitHub repository [simple-java-maven-app](https://github.com/Konami33/simple-java-maven-app).
 It outputs "Hello world!" and includes unit tests.
 The test results are saved in a **JUnit XML report**, which will be used for visualization.

-Here is the grafical representation of the our project.
+Here is the graphical representation of what we will do in this lab.

 ![alt text](https://github.com/Konami33/Jenkins-Labs/raw/main/Lab%2007/images/image-11.png)